xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 A different set of standards governs service assurance in Layer 2 networks (think L2VPN, VPLS, EVPN VPWS, etc).
 The building blocks of Ethernet Operation, Administration and Management (OAM) began with [IEEE 802.1ag](https://www.ieee802.org/1/pages/802.1ag.html), which defined Connectivity Fault Management (CFM).
 The ITU came out with its own Ethernet OAM standard, [Y.1731](https://www.itu.int/rec/T-REC-Y.1731/en).
 Both 802.1ag and Y.1731 cover fault management, while performance management is solely covered by ITU-T Y.1731.
 Nowadays, IEEE 802.1ag is considered a subset of ITU-T Y.1731.

-Insider Tip: The history of multiple standards means, again, that terminology can be confusing.
-In Cisco documentation, CFM is used as a generic term for Ethernet OAM, which includes Y.1731.
-{: .notice--info}

 ## Service Activation Testing Methodologies